SAP-samples/teched2025-XP261/exercises/ex1/README.md

 <img src="/exercises/ex1/images/S14-3.png" >

 7. Navigate to the Properties Tab and add the values for the properties that are marked in red.
-The *ips.application.id** is the one that you found at step 3 in Exercise 1.2.
+The *ips.application.id* is the one that you found at step 3 in Exercise 1.2.
+The values of the other properties are in the XP261 keys.xslx file that you saved previously.

 <img src="/exercises/ex1/images/S14-4.png" >